 Should I Pay Off My Debt Before Saving for Retirement?

-Not necessarily.
-While some people will argue that you are better paying off debt before saving and investing your money, it may make sense to do both at the same time.
+Some people will say it's better to pay off debt before saving and investing your money.
+But it can make sense to do both at the same time.

-The reason people advise that you pay off debt before you saving and invest your money is a logical one.
+The reason people advise you to pay off debt before saving and investing your money is a logical one.
 It's a matter of weighing interest rates.
-If you are paying a high rate of interest on your debt, say 15% annual percentage rate paid by the average American these days, once you pay if off, you've just gained 15% that you had been losing.
+As of 2019, the typical American is paying about a 15% annual percentage rate on credit card debt.
+Pay the debt off and you've just gained the 15% you had been losing.
 If you think of paying off debt as an investment, you just got a 15% return on your investment.
-Pretty good in any market.
-So it makes sense to put all of your money toward that until the debt is paid off, and you can go find some real return elsewhere.
+This is pretty good in any market.
+So it makes sense to put all your money toward that until the debt is paid off and you can find some real return by investing elsewhere.

-Here is a helpful debt payoff calculator you can use to see how much you may be able to save on credit card interest payments over time by making extra payments on your credit card debt.
+A debt payoff calculator can help you see how much you may be able to save on credit card interest payments over time if you make extra payments on your debt obligations.

 Why Common Sense Doesn't Always Make Sense

-The other problem is that some years your investments might return a lot more than 15%.
-Some years less, but if you stay invested the market for the long-term and keep making regular contributions, your money should at least be expected to see some growth and outpace inflation.
+Also, some years your investments might return a lot more than 15%.
+Some years will be less, but if you stay invested for the long-term and keep making regular contributions, your money should at least see some growth and outpace inflation.
 Historically, the stock market has returned around 10% a year on average.
-Plus, your money compounds in a tax-deferred investment account such as a 401(k) or IRA.
-So it can grow even more quickly.
-Missing out on one or two great years could make a difference in your total savings.
+Plus, your money compounds in a tax-deferred investment account such as a 401(k) or IRA, so it can grow even more quickly.
+Missing out on one or two great years could make a big difference in your total savings.

-To be sure, debt can grow just as quickly or more so.
-And I know I will get comments from readers who say debt is terrible and I'm encouraging it (I am not).
-But realistically speaking, you may be in and out of credit card debt many times throughout your life.
+To be sure, debt can grow just as quickly if you shift some money to investing.
+But realistically, you may be in and out of credit card debt many times throughout your life.
 If you are paying off the debt and simultaneously saving for retirement, you should end up on stronger footing than you otherwise would be.

-When Saving for Retirement First Is an Obvious Choice
+When Saving for Retirement First Is the Obvious Choice

-But I say saving for retirement is a no-brainer anyway.
+Saving for retirement is a no-brainer anyway.
 Debt and retirement savings are two different things, so why consider debt in your decision to contribute to a 401(k) or IRA retirement plan?
 Whether you have an employer match or not, you have to take responsibility for your future retirement needs as well as your current financial needs.
-A retirement plan should be as much a part of the budget as your rent, car, cellphone and cable.
-Debt may come or go, retirement should always be a priority.
+A retirement plan should be as much a part of the budget as your rent, car, cellphone, and cable.
+Debt may come or go, but retirement should always be a priority.